UK shares edge up cautiously from lows

 "We believe that sizeable adverse economic and financial contagion to other euro area countries will be unavoidable and this is already happening to an extent," Citi said in a note.

-Miners .FTNMX1770 and energy stocks .FTNMX0530 trimmed back opening gains, with earlier weak manufacturing data from China adding to fears about a demand outlook already muddied by the festering euro zone crisis.
+Miners and energy stocks trimmed back opening gains, with earlier weak manufacturing data from China adding to fears about a demand outlook already muddied by the festering euro zone crisis.

 "We are close to a crescendo of fear in relation to the euro zone financial crisis and close to a nadir for confidence in economic growth," said Andrew Bell, chief executive of Witan, a 1.1-billion pound ($1.7 billion) investment trust.